Loading

 • Go to Settings > Update & Security > Backup

-• Click Add a drive and pick your backup destination
+• Click Add a drive and select your connected storage device

 Step 3: Turn on automatic backups